-Graduates of Mizzou are found working in a number of different fields including the accounting, auditing and tax services industry, the financial services industry, and the health care information technology (it) services industry, though they are employed throughout a wide range of sectors.
+Mizzou alumni can most commonly be found in the accounting, auditing and tax services industry, the financial services industry, and the health care information technology (it) services industry, though they are employed throughout a wide range of sectors.
 A large chunk of former Mizzou students are employed in the education industry; in fact, this is the most popular job sector for this population.
-The average starting salary for a graduate of Mizzou is $65K.
+Median pay for those who graduated from Mizzou amounts to $64K.

 Benefits and Perks

 Only about two-fifths of alumni enjoy paid vacation and one-fifth of alumni receive sick leave.
 To plan for old age, most respondents maintain savings accounts through a company's 401(k) plan.
-Benefits are rather generous for graduates of this school; most respondents are rewarded with health insurance and more than half of respondents report dental coverage, too.
-A large number of respondents set up a 401(k) to save for retirement.
-University of Missouri graduates also take advantage of a company-subsidized cell phone, a casual working environment, life insurance, and flexible hours.
+Benefits are rather generous for graduates of this school; most alumni are rewarded with health insurance and a majority of graduates report dental coverage, too.
+Other benefits that University of Missouri alumni receive are a company-subsidized cell phone, a casual working environment, life insurance, and flexible hours.

-University of Cincinnati grads bring in salaries of around $64K, making them the most similar to Mizzou alumni in terms of earnings.
-Other schools similar to Mizzou include the University of Kansas, the University of Illinois at Urbana-Champaign, and Indiana University-Bloomington are also similar to Mizzou.
+University of Iowa grads report the most similar salaries to Mizzou alums, earning around $63K on average.
+The University of Kansas, the University of Illinois at Urbana-Champaign, and Indiana University-Bloomington are also similar to Mizzou.